gavinytan/gavinytan.github.io/index.md

 ## Projects
 Movie Info Web App
 -Worked with a team of students to plan and build a web app with decoupled architecture.
-The app utilizes a decoupled architecture with NodeJS and React.
+The app utilizes a decoupled architecture with Node.js and React.
 OAuth authentication and a database are used to store user login info.
 The app's functionality includes the ability to call several different APIs to find and suggest current movies.

 ![image](https://raw.githubusercontent.com/gavinytan/gavinytan.github.io/master/CS411Pic.PNG)